BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ## Core concepts

 A physics engine enables a game engine to simulate how real-world objects would behave.
 This means objects will fall down due to gravity, collide and bounce off each other.
-The simulation used by XXX is sometimes called a *rigid body* simulation, which is simply a term which means objects which don't change shape due to squashing or stretching.
+The simulation used by Havok is sometimes called a *rigid body* simulation, which is simply a term which means objects which don't change shape due to squashing or stretching.

 The most basic object in the physics engine is a body (`PhysicsBody`), which can be associated with a `TransformNode` - a body represents an object in the simulation; the simulation will process all the bodies, attempt to make them behave in a physically realistic manner and then update the `TransformNode` to match the position of the simulated body.
 The most obvious way it does this is that the engine performs collision detection to prevent bodies from intersecting.
 In order for a pair of bodies to detect collisions, the bodies each need a shape; however, collision detection can require a lot of calculations, so, rather than using the visual meshes of an object, the `PhysicsBody` has a shape (`PhysicsShape`) which is usually simpler than the render meshes and enable the engine to minimize the amount of calculations necessary to simulate the world.
 Shapes are described in more detail in a [future chapter](/features/featuresDeepDive/physics/shapes).